AFellowSpeedrunner/Black-Mesa-Operating-System/README.md

 Yes, I did steal code from an older project that I made that I used from a tutorial.

 It does boot but I can't find any motivation to add more due to it not being able to find c++ libs and stuff, probably because it's running debian 9 via docker on a windows 11 home pc.

+I hope you find more luck than me attempting to add more.